Jerry Glanville: Atlanta Falcons

 Roughly one week after his firing by the Oilers, Glanville was hired to become the head coach of the Atlanta Falcons (1990–1993).
 He had been a defensive coordinator for the Falcons, best known for developing the famous "Gritz Blitz" defense that featured rushing multiple players on the defensive side of the football against opposing offenses.
 The brash Glanville, as well as fan favorites such as cornerback/return specialist Deion Sanders, generated a great deal of excitement in Atlanta.
 A perfect preseason in 1990 raised expectations prior to the first game of the season, against Glanville's former team, the Oilers.
 The host Falcons withstood a furious rally and scored on a late pick-six by Sanders.
 Atlanta defeated the Oilers, 47–27.

 Glanville claimed with Atlanta he inherited a "flat-tire," but would take the team to the playoffs in the 1991 season, ending a nine-year playoff drought.
 Season highlights included a season sweep of the division rival 49ers, which cost San Francisco a playoff spot despite both teams finishing 10–6; and the Falcons' first playoff victory since 1978 and only the second playoff win in the franchise's 26-year history.
 The season ended with a loss to the eventual Super Bowl champion Washington Redskins in the divisional round.
 During his time with the Falcons, the team would pitch a "Back in Black" motto with new all-black uniforms and the same aggressive type play on defense, an offensive system known as the "Red Gun" that would implement most of the principles associated with the Run-N-Shoot offense, and an emphasis on special teams as he had done in Houston.
 The Falcons featured talented players such as future Hall of Fame CB "Prime Time" Deion Sanders and were known for unorthodox antics.
-Expectations were high after the success of the 1991 season and after the Falcons vacated Atlanta–Fulton County Stadium for the Georgia Dome, but the team's consecutive 6–10 records for 1992 and 1993 led the Falcons to dismiss Glanville in early 1994.
+Expectations were high after the success of the 1991 season and after the Falcons vacated Atlanta–Fulton County Stadium for the Georgia Dome, but the team's went 6–10 in 1992.
+The 1993 season saw the team lose their first five games in a row and then close out the season with three straight losses to finish 6–7.
+On January 4, 1994, with one year remaining on his contract, Glanville was fired.
 He was out of football until he became the University of Hawaii's defensive coordinator over a decade later.
 His career record as an NFL head coach is 63–73.